 Breaking It Down: Understanding Your Home Closing Costs

-Fees for loan application services and costs associated with your monthly mortgage—usually referred to as closing costs—can be divided into four main categories.
+Closing costs are fees for loan application services and costs associated with your monthly mortgage.
+They can be divided into four main categories.

-These fees are charged for the processing of your loan application.
+Fees charged for the processing of your loan application:

 - Government recording fees

-These fees are assessed based on the type of loan and type of property you’re purchasing.
+Fees assessed based on the type of loan and type of property you’re purchasing:

-- Appraisal fee – The cost to assess and confirm the property’s value for the lender
+- Appraisal fee – cost to assess and confirm the property’s value for the lender

-- Transfer taxes – The cost of transferring the title from the seller to the borrower
+- Transfer taxes – cost of transferring the title from the seller to the borrower

 - Document preparation fee

-- Homeowners insurance – You’ll be asked to bring proof that you purchased home insurance to the closing
+- Homeowners insurance – at the closing, you’ll be asked to bring proof that you purchased home insurance

 The lender requires a deposit to open an escrow account.
 The costs listed, plus mortgage and interest, make up your monthly payment.